TMartin88/ski_shop/README.md

 The shop has most of the functionality you would expect from an online store.

+Products by:
-Products by Category
+- Category
-Search
+- Search
-Basket
+- Basket
-Checkout
+- Checkout

 ------------------------------------